s0nderlabs/pragma./docs/getting-started/connecting-wallet.md

 - Tied to your Google/email account

 ### Session Key
-- Ephemeral (can be regenerated)
+- Ephemeral (regenerated on each session)
-- Holds a small amount of MON for gas
+- Holds a small amount of MON for gas (~0.5 MON)
 - Executes transactions on your behalf
-- Can be revoked anytime
+- Invalidated when you disconnect

 ## Viewing Your Wallet Info